 In addition to calculators, pin assignment information is provided for some of the most common audio and lighting connectors.
 Lastly, an inclinometer utility rounds up the feature set.

-At the time of writing this, PAcalculate came with English, French, German, Italian, Portuguese, Russian, Chinese (simplified) and Spanish language sets.
-Thai is being worked on.
+At the time of writing this, PAcalculate comes with English, French, German, Italian, Portuguese, Russian, Chinese (simplified) and Spanish language sets.
 I am seeking translations to Arabic, Japanese and Korean.
 Please use this web's contact form if interested.